onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 ## Defining and calling a builtin with stub linkage

 CSA builtins can also be created with stub linkage (instead of JS linkage as we used above in `MathIs42`).
 Such builtins can be useful to extract commonly-used code into a separate code object that can be used by multiple callers, while the code is only produced once.
-Let's extract the code that handles heap numbers into a separate builtin called `MathIsHeapNumber42`, and call it from `MathIs42`.
+Let’s extract the code that handles heap numbers into a separate builtin called `MathIsHeapNumber42`, and call it from `MathIs42`.

-Defining and using TFS stubs is easy; declaration are again placed in [src/builtins/builtins-definitions.h](https://cs.chromium.org/chromium/src/v8/src/builtins/builtins-definitions.h?q=builtins-definitions.h+package:%5Echromium$&l=1):
+Defining and using TFS stubs is easy; declaration are again placed in [`src/builtins/builtins-definitions.h`](https://cs.chromium.org/chromium/src/v8/src/builtins/builtins-definitions.h?q=builtins-definitions.h+package:%5Echromium$&l=1):

 ```C++
 #define BUILTIN_LIST_BASE(CPP, API, TFJ, TFC, TFS, TFH, ASM, DBG)              \